mio-19/AIinNCEE/src/Mathematics/Some_Methods.md

 ## Making up function and number sequence

-Construct a constant function or a constant number sequence that satisfies the multiple choice question whenever possible.
+Construct a constant function or a constant number sequence that satisfies the multiple-choice question whenever possible.

 ## Skip the step of construct \\(g(x)\\)

 ......+\\(f'(x)\\)+.........\\(<0 \iff\\) \\(g'(x) < 0\\)

+## Specific value: 2D -> 1D

+Represent the two-dimensional figure described in the multiple-choice question on a one-dimensional line whenever possible.